ferro/ferro/README.md

 * icons for commands
 * allow for multiple search terms for extract, close, etc.
 * show entered capital letters
-* have < 5 suggestions if < 5 have a nonzero score
 * implement/use pubsub for shortcut, sessions, and chrome.* getters
 * weigh scoring for previously-used key sequences
 * filter exts/apps when `mayDisable` is false and `cmd` is disable